Took a real ground test today. So here are my first thoughts about the new metal detector from XP.

-Yes, it became clearly deeper on small targets.
+Yes, it became deeper on small targets.
 But I think Equinox owners can sleep well – some miracle (at least for now) did not happen.
 The standard default programs for depth are not good at all.

 As for the Goldfield program, which has already made a splash among the first testers, yes, it is the clear leader in depth.
 Again, especially if you take small targets.
-But the program itself is specific, not suitable for all places.
+But the program itself is specific, and not suitable for all places.

 Performance & stability impressions

 Wow, yes – progress is evident!
 From time to time I caught myself thinking that the device was off.
 But that’s how it works.

 Even at maximum settings and tweaked – it is silent as a fish.
 Sometimes, when the interference begins to appear – it is enough to tune out it, and again all is fine.